 The benefits mentioned in the article may need further studies on humans.
 This is especially true with respect to the dosage of the seeds for different benefits as most of the studies have been conducted on animals.

-Did you ever have carom seeds before?
+Have you ever had carom seeds?
 How did you like them?
 Let us know by leaving a comment in the box below.

 What is the substitute for carom seeds?